Pathaan (film): Box office

 As of 6 April 2023, the film has grossed ₹654.28 crore in India and ₹396.02 crore overseas for a worldwide gross collection of ₹1050.30 crore.
-This made it the second-highest-grossing Hindi film, fifth-highest-grossing Indian film, the fourth-highest-grossing film in the domestic market and the highest-grossing of Khan's career.
+This made it the third-highest-grossing Hindi film, sixth-highest-grossing Indian film, the seventh-highest-grossing film in the domestic market and the second highest-grossing of Khan's career.

+Future

+Pathaan 2

+As confirmed by the production head, Pathaan 2 is in development and will be a sequel to the first film Pathaan with Shah Rukh Khan and Deepika Padukone reprising their roles, the film is scheduled to go on floors by the end of 2025 and will be released by 2028.
+The film will be on production without the director of the first film, Siddharth Anand on board.